What is illegal cartel conduct?

-Although unfair cartels are prohibited in principle, a cartel is permitted, subject to prior approval therefor from the Korea Fair Trade Commission (KFTC). for the purposes of industrial rationalization, research and development of technologies, recovery from economic recession, industrial restructuring, rationalization of terms and conditions of transactions, or improvement of competitiveness of small and medium enterprises (Article 19 (2) of the Monopoly Regulation and Fair Trade Act).
+Although illegal cartel conduct is prohibited in principle, it is permitted if it is done for the purposes subject to prior-approval of the KFTC, such as industrial rationalization, research and technical development, recovery from economic recession, industrial restructuring, rationalization of terms and conditions of transactions, or improvement of competitiveness of small and medium enterprises (Article 19 (2) of the Monopoly Regulation and Fair Trade Act).

 Illegal cartel conduct involving administrative guidance